Azelastine drops relieve eye itching and redness associated with allergies.

-- Tilt your head back a little and pull your lower eyelid down to form a pocket between your eyelid and eye.
+- Tilt your head back a little, and then pull the lower lid of your eye out to form a pocket between your eye and the lower eyelid.

 - Hold the bottle upside down near to your eye.
 Try not to touch your eye as you do this.

-- Repeat the above steps for your other eye.
+- Repeat the process in your other eye.

 Getting the most from your treatment

-- Azelastine eye drops should usually be used twice a day (morning and evening).
-If your symptoms are severe, your doctor may suggest using them up to four times daily.
+- Azelastine eye drops should usually be used twice a day (in the morning and the evening).
+If your symptoms are particularly severe, your doctor may suggest you use them up to four times a day.

 - Take care not to touch your eye, fingers, or any other surface with the dropper of the bottle.
-This could infect the drops left in the bottle.
+This could infect the liquid left in the bottle.

-- If your symptoms do not improve within a few days, or if they become worse, check again with your doctor.
+- If your symptoms do not improve within two days, or if they become worse, make another appointment to see a doctor.

-- Do not wear soft contact lenses while you are using azelastine eye drops unless your doctor has advised you otherwise.
-This is because there is a preservative in the drops which can affect soft contact lenses.
+- Do not wear soft contact lenses while you are using the eye drops, unless your doctor has advised you otherwise.
+This is because lenses will irritate your eyes, and also because there is a preservative in the drops which can affect soft contact lenses.